digitalrebar/doc/deployment/external-services.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By default Digital Rebar will utilize NTP (NTPd) on the Admin node and
-all clients will be configured to use this server to sync their time.
+all clients will be configured to use this server to sync their times.
-Digital Rebar can be configured to not run NTP on the admin server and
+Digital Rebar can be configured not run NTP on the admin server and
-configure any nodes installed to point their clients to the IP address
+configure any nodes installed so to point their clients to the IP address
 specified in this file.

 -  Edit /opt/digitalrebar/core/rebar-config.sh